-- Eligible claimants under PUA will be retroactively compensated with this benefit from January 27, 2020, or the date when of unemployment, whichever is more recent, as long as the recipient became unable to work because of a COVID-19 related reason.
-The last week this benefit is payable is the week ending December 26, 2020.
+- Eligible claimants under PUA will be retroactively compensated with this benefit from January 27, 2020, or the date of becoming unemployed, whichever is more recent, as long as the recipient became unable to work because of a COVID-19 related reason.

 - Individuals should visit https://ui-cares-act.mass.gov/PUA/_/ to apply.

 - Pandemic Emergency Unemployment Compensation (PEUC)

 - The PEUC program provides up to 13 weeks of unemployment insurance benefits to individuals who have exhausted their previous unemployment benefits.
-The first week a claimant can be compensated on this benefit is the week beginning March 29, 2020, and the last payable week is the week ending December 26, 2020.
+For most claimants, the last payable week of PEUC is the week ending 3/13/2021.

 - If you have any concerns about earned sick time, paid leave, or your rights regarding COVID-19, call the Attorney General’s Fair Labor Hotline (M-F 10am – 4pm) at 617-727-3465

 - The DPU has issued a moratorium on electric and gas shut-offs by all private and public utility companies until the end of the declared state of emergency.

 The following bills have been passed by the legislature in the response to COVID-19: